-to him the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze, in the likeness of one of those misty halos that sometimes are made visible by the spectral illumination of moonshine."
+to him the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze, in the likeness of one of those misty halos that sometimes are made visible by the spectral illumination of moonshine.
+(1.9)

-If the meaning of this story is similarly on the outside, then we need to be outside this story (i.e., on the Thames) to get at it.
-This supports the theory that the point of Heart of Darkness is to draw parallels between the Thames and Congo Rivers, Europe and Africa, white Europeans and black Africans, etc. After all, Conrad flat out says that we can’t be in the story in Africa to get the meaning – rather, that the meaning envelopes the story in the narrative haze that is the frame-story.
-So, basically, it’s a good thing that we have that other narrator handy.
+If the meaning of this story is similarly on the outside, then we need to be outside this story (i.e., on the Thames) to understand Conrad's parallels between the Thames and Congo Rivers, Europe and Africa, white Europeans and black Africans, etc. Pretty neat.